-Basically, Cloudockit’s AWS Diagram tool automatically creates your diagrams.
-You will no longer need to worry about diagrams that are not up to date or diagrams that contain wrong information.
-Understand that diagrams with wrong information can be an important issue as Architects rely on them to take key decisions.
-For example, if the diagram does not properly show the connection between the EC2 instance and a load balancer, the Architect could potentially delete the load balancer and all the data associated with it.
+Simply put, Cloudockit’s AWS Architecture Diagram tool automatically creates your diagrams.
+You will no longer need to worry about diagrams being outdated or containing mistakes.
+It is important to understand that inaccurate diagrams present a serious risk as architects rely on them to make key decisions.
+For example, if the diagram does not properly show the connection between the EC2 instance and a load balancer, the architect could potentially delete the load balancer and all the data associated with it.

-Cloudockit does not only automatically generate your AWS diagrams.
-It also offers many important features to help you monitor your AWS architecture diagrams.
+Cloudockit goes beyond simply generating your AWS diagrams automatically.
+We also offer many important features to help you monitor your AWS cloud architecture diagrams.

-Click on any shape in your Visio diagram and you will get a multitude of information.
+Click on any shape in your diagram (Visio, diagrams.net, or Lucidchart) to get a multitude of information.

-As an example, take a look at “Auto Scaling Group.”
-Here is all the information Cloudockit gives you:
+As an example, take a look at the “Auto Scaling Group”, with all the information Cloudockit provides.

 Our customers often ask us what is the best layout for the diagrams they generate.
-We devised many tests with hundreds of customers and found that there is no “one-size fits all” approach.
-The best approach is to generate many diagrams that are grouped in different manners.
-This way you will be able to evaluate which are best for you and your company.
-Here are the diagrams that are automatically generated by Cloudockit.
+We performed many tests with hundreds of customers and found that there is no “one-size fits all” approach.
+The best approach is to generate many diagrams grouped differently.
+This will allow you to evaluate which are the best fit for you and your company.
+Our default diagrams are grouped by workloads, resource groups, location, applications, and/or global.

 Knowing your architecture is a crucial step in maintaining a healthy cloud.
-The more users who are making operations within the cloud and upload data, the harder it is to monitor everything effectively.
+The more people use the Cloud and upload data, the harder it gets to monitor everything effectively.
 Cloudockit is a great tool to maintain a healthy and secure cloud architecture.
-It will also make the work of your cloud architects easier.